cormierconnorc/SnysServer/README.md

 ######/inviteUser

-Invite a user to the provided group.
+TODO: Invite a user to the provided group.
 This can be done by anyone with `Member` (read only) permissions or higher.

 | Parameter | Description |
 | --------- | ----------- |